top of page

 Curbing the Spread of Mis/Disinformation and Hate Speech in South Sudan

-Since its independence in 2011, South Sudan has continued to navigate a turbulent political landscape fraught with instability and communal tensions.
+By Ochaya Jackson Since its independence in 2011, South Sudan has continued to navigate a turbulent political landscape fraught with instability and communal tensions.
 The digital space has emerged as a reflection of this volatility, as well as its primary amplifier.
 Here, misinformation, hate speech, and disinformation surge, stirring confusion and communal conflict.
-A 2023 Digital Rights Frontlines (DRF, former DefyHate Now South Sudan) study finding revealed that disinformation and misin
+A 2023 Digital Rights Frontlines (DRF, former DefyHate Now South Sudan) study finding revealed that disinf

 DRF Comms